 Aspiring artists from Louisiana who are either high school seniors (undergraduate award) or seeking to begin work on a Master of Fine Arts degree (graduate award)

-- Bachelor of Fine Arts in Illustration Scholarship Award of $25,000/annually for four years
+- Bachelor of Fine Arts Scholarship Award of $25,000/annually for four years*

 Please note the following SVA deadlines:

-- SVA incoming freshmen application final due date is February 1, 2023.
+- SVA incoming freshmen application final due date for scholarship consideration is February 1, 2024.

-Please read the Account & Application Creation Guide and Scholarship Terms and Conditions carefully before beginning an application.
+Please read the Account & Application Creation Guide carefully before beginning an application.